DocHatty/associative-dreaming-mcp-server/README.md

 branching (explore paths)           collision (force insight)
 ```

+## What This Actually Is

+**Scaffolding for cognitive modes, not a replacement for them.**

+This is prompt engineering infrastructure.
+It doesn't manipulate temperature, sampling, or model weights—it provides structured tracking, persistence, and *explicit permission* for associative thinking.
+You could ask Claude to "think associatively" and get similar raw output.

+The same is true of Sequential Thinking: asking Claude to "think step by step" works—yet there's value in making the process structured and trackable.

+The real value is threefold:

+1. **Legibility**: The rhizomatic path becomes visible and inspectable, not lost in chat history
+2. **Persistence**: Cognitive state survives across conversation turns and tool calls
+3. **Composition**: Enables the pattern `Sequential → Associative → Sequential` as a programmatic workflow, not a manual prompt rewrite

 ## The Value Proposition

 The value isn't in producing unexplainable outputs—it's in **escaping the gravity well of the problem's framing**.